Studentenverbindung: Burschenschaft and rebellion against aristocracy

-The Corps soon saw themselves heavily confronted by the Burschenschaft, which was first founded in 1815.
-Sparked by the nationalist sentiment after the Napoleonic Wars, the members of the latter perceived the traditional forms of fraternities, who were still heavily affiliated with their state of origin, to be reactionary and elitist.
-Thus, they organized themselves into what was pictured as a single fraternity spanning all states of the German language, allowing the students to coordinate a nationalist revolution; i.e., a revolution to unify Germany and to abolish all princedoms.
-From the beginning, they were a dedicated political organization, in contrast to the Corps.
+The Corps soon found themselves confronted by the Burschenschaft, which was founded in 1815.
+Sparked by nationalist sentiment after the Napoleonic Wars, members of the Burschenschaft perceived the traditional forms of fraternities—which were still heavily affiliated with their states of origin—to be reactionary and elitist.
+Therefore, they organized themselves into what was envisioned as a single fraternity spanning all states with the German language, allowing students to coordinate a nationalist revolution (i.e., a revolution to unify Germany and to abolish all princedoms).
+From the beginning, the Burschenschaft was a dedicated political organization, unlike the Corps.

-This early attempt failed in 1819 when the Burschenschaft was fragmented, but the sentiment prevailed.
-At this occasion, the modern German colors are mentioned for the first time in popular culture, in the seventh verse of August Daniel von Binzer's song "Wir hatten gebauet ein stattliches Haus", citing the colors of the Burschenschaft:
+This early attempt failed in 1819, when the Burschenschaft was fragmented, but the sentiment persisted.
+On this occasion, the modern German colors are mentioned for the first time in popular culture—in the seventh verse of August Daniel von Binzer's song "Wir hatten gebauet ein stattliches Haus", which mentions the colors of the Burschenschaft: